DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 m_pImmediateContext->TraceRays(Attribs);
 ```

-Then the result of ray tracing copied to swapchain image using a simple graphics pipeline.
+Then the result of ray tracing is copied to the swapchain image using a simple graphics pipeline.
 In more complex renderer this pass will be replaced by tone mapping or other post processes.

 ## Ray generation shader

 We use `ExtractViewFrustumPlanesFromMatrix()` to calculate the view frustum planes from the view-projections matrix.
-Then normalize planes and calculate intersections between them.
-In result we have 4 rays which represent the frustum and pass it to the shader.
+We then normalize planes and calculate intersections between them.
+As a result we get 4 rays which represent the frustum and pass it to the shader.
 ```cpp
 ViewFrustum Frustum;
 ExtractViewFrustumPlanesFromMatrix(CameraViewProj, Frustum, false);